What is backup and disaster recovery?

 The evolution of backup

-The resultant backup may go to tape, or optical media, or to disk, but the result is the same—a collection of backup media that gets put in a vault.
-To keep that media safe, on-site backup has always had an off-site component, which has mostly consisted of somebody taking the media that was backed-up and moving it elsewhere.
-While this is often called off-site backup, it’s more properly “off-site backup media vaulting”.
+The resultant backup may have gone to tape, optical media, or disk, but what that backup and disaster recovery created is the same—a collection of backup media that got put in a vault.
+To keep that media safe, on-site backup always had an off-site component, which mainly consisted of somebody physically transporting the backed-up media elsewhere.
+While this was often called off-site backup, it’s more appropriately called “off-site backup media vaulting.”

-Neither off-site nor on-site backup are enough in the event a disaster strikes, and that has been the big driver behind cloud-based off-site backup.
-If a disaster happens, the data on backup media (off-site or on-site) will not be enough to fully recover.
-Replacement computer systems to restore the data will be needed, as will the networks that connect the systems.
+This increase in availability is a welcome change as neither off-site nor on-site backup is enough in the event a disaster strikes.
+Striving for more airtight disaster preparedness has been the big driver behind cloud-based off-site backup.
+If a disaster happens, the data on physical backup media (off-site or on-site) will not be enough to recover fully.

 Remote data backup is the process of backing up data created by remote and branch offices (ROBOs) and storing it securely.
-Businesses with ROBOs require backup and recovery solutions that can support the company’s data protection policies and business service levels.
+Businesses with ROBOs require backup and disaster recovery services that can support the company’s data protection policies and business service levels.

 Backup window is the timeframe within which backups are scheduled to run on a given system.
-These are often scheduled during times of minimal usage (i.e. after hours).
+These are often planned during times of minimal usage (i.e., after hours).

-Recovery point objective is a benchmark indicating which data must be recovered in order for normal business operations to resume following a disaster or unplanned downtime.
-This is often based on file age (i.e. all data backed up before date X must be recovered), and in conjunction with RTO can help administrators determine how frequently backups should execute.
+Recovery point objective is a benchmark indicating which data must be recovered for normal business operations to resume following a disaster or unplanned downtime.
+This is often based on file age (i.e., all data backed up before date X must be recovered) and, in conjunction with RTO, can help administrators determine how frequently backups should execute.

-Disaster recovery is the area of security planning that deals with protecting an organization from the effects of significant negative events.
-Significant negative events, in this context, can include anything that puts an organization’s operations at risk: crippling cyber-attacks and equipment failures, for example, as well as hurricanes, earthquakes and other natural disasters.
+Disaster recovery is the area of security planning that deals with protecting an organization from the effects of significant adverse events.
+Significant negative events, in this context, can include anything that puts an organization’s operations at risk.
+Examples include cyber-attacks, equipment failures, hurricanes, earthquakes, and other natural disasters.

 Cloud disaster recovery is a component of a disaster recovery plan that involves maintaining copies of enterprise data in a cloud storage environment as a security measure.

-Business continuity encompasses a loosely defined set of planning, preparatory, and related activities that are intended to ensure that an organization's critical business functions will either continue to operate despite serious incidents or disasters that might otherwise have interrupted them, or will be recovered to an operational state within a reasonably short period.
+Business continuity encompasses a loosely defined set of planning, preparatory, and related activities intended to ensure that an organization's critical business functions will either continue to operate – or be recovered -- despite serious incidents or disasters that might otherwise have interrupted them.

 Types of backup